 Portrait of Johann Sebastian Bach, ca. 1746, by Elias Gottlob Haussmann (Museum of City History, Leipzig)

 Audiences today have a special fondness for orchestral works written by Bach in the 1710s and 1720s that were based on French and Italian modes of expression, including his orchestral suites, violin concertos, and the so-called Brandenburg concertos.
-Musicologist and pianist Daniel Freeman pays tribute to this iconic composer and some of his greatest works in this day highlighted by music and video recordings and live piano performance.
+Musicologist and pianist Daniel Freeman pays tribute to this iconic composer and some of his greatest works in this day highlighted by music and video recordings.

 9:30–10:45 a.m.
 The Life of J. S. Bach

-Born in Eisenach in 1685, J. S. Bach was the member of an extensive family of professional musicians who lived and worked in territories that used to belong to the former East Germany.
+Born in Eisenach in 1685, J. S. Bach was a member of an extensive family of professional musicians.
 He was completely steeped in the culture of German Lutheran church music and never left the German lands in his lifetime.
 Most of the famous organ music by Bach was written when he worked at the ducal court of Weimar between 1708 and 1717, whereas most of the secular music heard today originated at the princely court of Anhalt-Köthen between 1717 and 1723.
 His last period of activity was as a schoolteacher and church organist in Leipzig between 1723 and 1750.
 Perhaps his greatest compositions in Leipzig were examples of Lutheran church music, but he composed a large variety of masterpieces in multiple genres.

 11 a.m.–12:15 p.m.
 The Orchestral Suites